 The peer review process aims to uphold the quality and integrity of scholarly publications.
 It provides a mechanism for quality control, helps identify and rectify errors or flaws in the research, and ensures that published articles contribute meaningfully to the field.
 Additionally, the anonymity of the peer review process allows for an unbiased evaluation and promotes constructive criticism.

-It is important to note that the peer review process is not infallible, and it does not guarantee the absolute accuracy or significance of published articles.
-However, it is an essential step in maintaining the scholarly integrity and reputation of JINTAN.
+It is important to note that the peer review process is not infallible and does not guarantee the absolute accuracy or significance of published articles.
+However, it is an essential step in maintaining the scholarly integrity and reputation of JAIM Journal.